rhine59/ebike/README.md

   <img src="images/2020/06/soldering.png" width="15%" />
 </p>

-- Multimeter - 0 volts to 40 volts DC
+- Multimeter - 0 volts to 40 volts DC.
-- Watch makers screwdriver to adjust output voltage of DC Buck converter
+- Watch makers screwdrivers to adjust output voltage of DC Buck converter.
 - Heatshrink tubing to provide electrical isolation and assembly strength.
 - Wires for connecting components.
 You will need the female ended connectors, but not the male ends.
 - Solder / Flux / Iron - I assume that you have access to this already.